example42/example42.github.io/_posts/2018-06-18-what-you-need-to-know-about-puppet-facts-part-4-trusted_facts.md

 The same can be achieved with normal custom or external facts, which have the benefit or defect of being more easily changeable during a node' lifetime.

-As usual different approaches are possible, according to our needs, what's essential is to know the landscape.
+As usual different approaches are possible, according to our needs, what's essential is to know possible alternatives and available options.

 Alessandro Franceschi